 This mode will produce images which are pre-warped to view correctly as panoramas in VR headsets such as Oculus Rift/Quest or Cardboard.

 In the case of the Oculus version both 180 degree and 360 degree panoramas are supported, depending on headset used, and will work with the supplied panorama viewer.

 These cameras are fitted with 'Fisheye' lenses.
 These allow a very wide field of view to be captured, suitable for viewing in VR.
 Typically multiple lenses are needed for a full 360° view.

 3DCombine can correct the distortion to create either standard 3D stereo pairs or equirectangular projections which can be viewed in VR.
 It also allows stereo corrections to be applied and can perform stitching for certain cameras.

 The file extension for VR180 image files is VR.JPG.
 These are natively supported by 3DCombine and will appear 2D in viewers that don't support them.

 A final format to discuss is the MPO [Multi Picture Object] format.
 This is used by the Fuji range of 3D cameras and contains two full colour, full resolution images in JPEG format.
 However unlike the parallel format, software that only supports 2D images only sees one of the eyes and so it appears as a normal photo.
 3D aware software can extract the second eye and display a full 3D image.
 3DCombine supports the .mpo.jpg format.
 Images saved in this format appear as 2D when viewing them in Windows Explorer or preview applications, but 3D when opened in 3DCombine.
 This is arguably one of the best formats to use to store 3D images.

-Similarly, there is a dual stereo format for 3D videos where the left and right eyes are stored in separate streams.
+Similarly, there are dual stereo formats for 3D videos where the left and right eyes are stored in separate streams.
 2D programs can display one of the streams while 3D aware programs can extract for for a full stereo image.